 I arrived at the facility and met with Doug Mallory and Jason Prentice, Consumers Energy - Environmental Services for the purpose of determining compliance with their ROP No. MI-ROP-N6626-2019a.
-I was also introduced to the new Plant Manager, Janna Spitz.
+I also met with the Plant Manager, Janna Spitz.
 We then discussed the status of the plant and all seven turbines, which were operating at the time of the inspection.